MouseLand/cellpose/docs/do3d.rst

 (with the CLI it will segment all tiffs in the folder as 3D tiffs if possible).

-If you see many cells that are fragmented, you can smooth the flows before the dynamics are run in 3D using the ``dP_smooth`` parameter, which specifies the standard deviation of a Gaussian for smoothing the flows.
+If you see many cells that are fragmented, you can smooth the flows before the dynamics are run in 3D using the ``flow3D_smooth`` parameter, which specifies the standard deviation of a Gaussian for smoothing the flows.
 The default is 0.0, which means no smoothing.
 Alternatively/additionally, you may want to train a model on 2D slices from your 3D data to improve the segmentation (see below).